syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Merge duplicate cells in specific column and export in Grid

-Duplicate cells(based on their values) in a specific column of the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid can be merged based on their values.
+Duplicate cells(based on their values) in a specific column of the Angular Data Grid can be merged based on their values.
 This can be achieved by enabling the [enableRowSpan](https://ej2.syncfusion.com/angular/documentation/api/grid/index-default#enablerowspan) property in the Grid.
 Additionally, duplicate cells in the specified column can be merged during PDF export by using the [pdfQueryCellInfo](https://ej2.syncfusion.com/angular/documentation/api/grid#pdfquerycellinfo) event.
 This feature enhances data readability and provides a clearer visual presentation both in the UI and in exported documents.

 The following example demonstrates merging duplicate cells in the "Order ID" column in both Grid view and export: